 Pacesetter handicaps are set at the regional pacesetting trials around the country where pacesetters earn Certified Pacesetting Handicaps.
 Those certified handicaps are are then added to the NASTAR timing software as part of the Pacesetter Database that is updated with the software's regular database updates.

-To simplify the process of identifying pacesetters from your resort and setting the course Par Time you can associated pacesetters with a bib number (P1, P2 etc.).
-When these pacesetter bibs are entered the software automatically calculates the par time using the pacesetter's time and handicap.
+To simplify the process of identifying pacesetters from a resort, pacesetters are assigned a "P" number in the timing software (e.g. P1, P2, etc.).
+When a pacesetter bib is entered in the start and races the course, the software automatically calculates the par time using the pacesetter's time and handicap.

-These pacesetter bib numbers are specific to your resort and they are used when timing.
-You may have up to 30 pacesetter/handicap combinations (suit, coat or slalom).
+These pacesetter bib numbers are specific to the host resort and they are used when timing.
+Resorts may have up to 30 pacesetter/handicap combinations (suit, coat or slalom).

 Configuring Pacesetter Bibs